bcgov/MOH-HCIM-FHIR/input/pagecontent/design.md

 ##### Terminologies, CodeableConcepts, Codes and Value Sets

->Describe all the value sets being used and where we are using something different, I need help in this section
+>*Describe all the value sets being used and where we are using something different, I need help in this section*

-Attribute | Value Sets
+A_ttribute | Value Sets
 :---|:---
 Patient.name.use|**Not sure how FHIR maps to Client Registry, is Legal the only code used?**
 Patient.telecom.use|home, work, mobile are used and temp, old not allowed